chuanis/offline-voice-android/README.md

 ---

+## 🔒 The 180MB Encrypted Assets (Models & Lexicons)

+The ~180MB asset package required to run this engine—which houses our core AI models and the aforementioned 1-million-word dictionary—is **strictly encrypted**.

+To the open-source community: The cryptography logic is completely visible within our open-sourced C++ layer.
+If you wish to understand, unpack, or modify these files, you can reverse-engineer the decryption mechanism directly from the source code.
+We will not provide further documentation on the encryption scheme here.

+If you do not intend to tamper with the assets, simply drop the package into the project as instructed.
+The application's internal engine will automatically execute on-the-fly decryption in memory during runtime.

+---

 ## ⚙️ Qualcomm QNN NPU Setup (Unlocking Maximum Power)

 This project natively supports Qualcomm's Hexagon DSP/NPU hardware acceleration.
 However, due to Qualcomm's proprietary licensing, **we cannot distribute the official `.so` binaries in this repository.**

-To unleash the NPU:
+To unleash the full power of the NPU:
 1. Download the official Qualcomm Neural Network (QNN) SDK from the Qualcomm Developer Network.
 2. Extract and place the required binaries (e.g., `libQnnHtp.so`, `libQnnSystem.so`) exactly as shown in the blueprints below:

 ![QNN Binaries Location 01](docs/qnn_binaries_location01.png)
 ![QNN Binaries Location 02](docs/qnn_binaries_location02.png)

-*Note: Our `CMakeLists.txt` is equipped with an auto-detection shield.
-If you do not provide these QNN binaries, the engine will safely and automatically downgrade to CPU/GPU execution without throwing build errors.*
+> **Note:** Our `CMakeLists.txt` is equipped with an auto-detection shield.
+If you do not provide these QNN binaries, the engine will safely and automatically downgrade to CPU/GPU execution without throwing build errors.

 ---